yang-shuai-yu/TextGenAdvTrack-2025Spring/AI_Text Evasion/README.md

 2. Prepare your evasion algorithm

-Develop strategies to modify AI-generated text(column 'machine_text') to evade detection systems.
+Develop strategies to modify the machine_text which label is `0` in Validation Set: `UCAS_AISAD_TEXT-val` to evade detection systems.
 You may use various techniques including:
 - Paraphrasing
 - Synonym Replacement
 - Misspelling